matthiasclasen/content/start/sw/gui-app/how-to-package-a-desktop-application.md

 NOTE: If you are building packages, make sure that there are not two applications installed with one single package.
 If this is currently the case split up the package so that there are multiple subpackages or mark one of the .desktop files as NoDisplay=true.
 Make sure the application-subpackages depend on any -common subpackage and deal with upgrades (perhaps using a metapackage) if you’ve shipped the application before.

 ###Summary of Package building
-So the steps outlined above explains the extra metadata you need to have your application show up in GNOME Software.
-This tutorial does not cover how to set up your build system to build these, but both for  Meson and autotools you should be able to find a long range of examples online.
+The steps outlined above explain the extra metadata that you need for your application to show up in GNOME Software.
+This tutorial does not cover how to set up your build system to build these, but both for  Meson and autotools you should be able to find a plethora of examples online.
 And there are also major resources available to explain how to create a [Fedora RPM](https://fedoraproject.org/wiki/How_to_create_an_RPM_package) or [how to build a Flatpak](http://docs.flatpak.org/en/latest/).
 You probably also want to tie both the Desktop file and the AppData file into your i18n system so the metadata in them can be translated.

-It is worth nothing here that while this document explains how you can do everything yourself we do generally recommend relying on existing community infrastructure for hosting source code and packages if you can (for instance if your application is open source), as they will save you work and effort over time.
-For instance putting your sourcecode into the GNOME git will give you free access to the translator community in GNOME and thus increase the chance your application is internationalized significantly.
+It is worth nothing here that while this document explains how you can do everything yourself, we do generally recommend relying on existing community infrastructure for hosting source code and packages if you can (for instance if your application is open source), as they will save you work and effort over time.
+For instance putting your source code on GNOME's git will make it easy for the GNOME translation teams to work on your application and thus increase the chance that it gets translated in many languages.
 And by building your package in Fedora you can get peer review of your package and free hosting of the resulting package.
-We are also working on a service that will automatically generate a Flatpack bundle of your application in Fedora, meaning you get a Flatpak version of your application for free as a result.
+We are also working on a service that will automatically generate a Flatpack bundle of your application in Fedora, meaning you get a Flatpak version of your application with no extra effort.

 ##Setting up hosting infrastructure for your package
 We will here explain how you set up a Yum repository for RPM packages that provides the needed metadata.
 If you are making a Flatpak we recommend skipping ahead to the Flatpak section a bit further down.

-###Yum hosting and Metadata:
+###Yum hosting and metadata
 When GNOME Software checks for updates it downloads various metadata files from the server describing the packages available in the repository.
-GNOME Software can also download AppStream metadata at the same time, allowing add-on repositories to include applications that are visible in the the software center.
+GNOME Software can also download AppStream metadata at the same time, allowing add-on repositories to include applications that are visible in the software center.

 In most cases distributors are already building binary RPMS and then building metadata as an additional step by running something like this to generate the repomd files on a directory of packages.
 The tool for creating the repository metadata is called createrepo_c and is part of the package createrepo_c in Fedora.
 You can install it by running the command: